Skip to main content

 Hospitalization

-If your pet requires overnight care as part of their treatment plan, you can take comfort knowing that one of our trained ward nurses will be there with them every minute.
-As we are 24 hours staffed, we provide continuous assessment and treatment to ensure your pet receives the best care to help get them back home to you.
-In addition, although no veterinarian is on-site after hours, a ward nurse can access the on-call veterinarian should your pet's condition change.
+If your pet requires hospitalization as part of their treatment plan, you can take comfort in knowing that one of our registered technicians and technician assistants will be there with them every minute.
+We provide continuous assessment and treatment to ensure your pet receives the best care to help get them back home to you.

 Dogs and cats have separate quarters in our hospital, and each patient is ensured clean, comfortable and safe accommodation.
 Discuss with your veterinarian whether bringing some of your pets' normal diet is appropriate.
-You are welcome to bring a familiar item along with your pet - but no family heirlooms, please!
-Blankets and toys can look similar and are sometimes lost in the workings of a busy practice.
-We answer the mainline all night long and can give you an update whenever you want one.
+You are welcome to bring a familiar item along with your pet to keep them comfy and cozy during their day of hospitalization.
+You are welcome to call at any time throughout the day for an update on your loved one.

 Surgery

-Up to 5 procedures are scheduled on any given day.
-We consider the patient's anesthetic risk, anxiety, age, and whether they will be staying overnight when triaging the patients' order to receive their procedure.
+Up to 4 procedures are scheduled on any given day.
+We consider the patient's anesthetic risk, anxiety, age, and type of procedure when triaging the patients' order to receive their procedure.

 Ultrasound procedures